Introduction

 What better way to head into our fifth blog post than with an acronym?
 Not just any old acronym though, but (hopefully) a super useful one that describes a simple system to help guide the way you collect, review, and apply your force plate data.

-Now, before I go on I think that I probably owe you a brief explanation of where this (quite frankly ridiculous) acronym came from so let me take you back to the first half of the nineties… Brit Pop was making waves, England were getting knocked out of the (soccer) World Cup on penalties, and yours truly began a brief stint as a member of Her Majesty’s Armed Forces.
+Now, before I go on I think that I probably owe you a brief explanation of where this (quite frankly ridiculous) acronym came from so let me take you back to the first half of the nineties… Brit Pop was making waves, England was getting knocked out of the (soccer) World Cup on penalties, and yours truly began a brief stint as a member of Her Majesty’s Armed Forces.
 For five years I served in the First Battalion Coldstream Guards, the finest regiment in the British Army.
 Each British Army Infantry Unit is essentially run by its Regimental Sergeant Major.
 They spend most of their time and energy maintaining the discipline of their unit.
-This would then, in turn, typically rely on choice words been shouted at errant soldiers.
-However, to avoid turning the atmosphere over the barracks blue, fabulous terms like ‘scabby dog’ and ‘ship’s cat’ were often used and I’m afraid that these have both stuck with me since the day I left my barracks in Germany for the last time all the way back in 1995.
+This would then, in turn, typically rely on choice words being shouted at errant soldiers.
+However, to avoid turning the atmosphere over the barracks blue, fabulous terms like ‘scabby dog’ and ‘ship’s cat’ were often used and I’m afraid that these have both stuck with me since the day I left my barracks in Germany from the last time all the way back in 1995.

 What is the SCABBY DOG system?